Pike Fishing in Switzerland, pike on a fly

 Bookings

-You can comfortably settle the deposit payment thru my payments page (credit card or PayPal).
+You can comfortably settle the deposit payment through my payments page (credit card or PayPal).

 Payment